Ajeir/BuiDL-Academy/README.md

 # BuiDL-Academy
-This is an NFT launchpad site project built to learn web 3
+BuiDL Academy is an NFT minting site project.
+Its a single page react app which allows you to connect a web 3 wallet and mint an NFT.

 ![Academy Screen shot](dogo.png)